aaryaamoharir/OS_Project3/devlog.md

 I did some more research and have a strong outline of how I'll be implementing this.
 I'll get started on actually implementing it tomorrow and should hopefully be ready to submit by tomorrow night.

+## **05-11-2025 9:38AM Session**
+Today I'll be implementing all aspects of the project.
+I think I'll start with creating the b-tree structure.
+It makes more sense to have multiple classes so I'll create BTreeNode class for the actual BTree structure and a BTree class to manage all the operations.
+Lastly, since the file operations are a little different I'll create a seperate class to handle file operations as well.

+Additionally, in my previous projects my code has been incredibly messy to read so I'm going to try to make it more modular using multiple methods, classes, and variables for constants instead of just putting in the variable values.

+I'm currently having trouble with it reading in the number of arguments for some reason so I'm ending this session and will come back in a while to continue working on the project